Autodesk/watchdog4git/README.md

 # (uncompressed size in bytes)
 lfsSizeThreshold: 512000

-# List of files that except from the general size threshold
+# List of files that are exempt from the general size threshold
 # (typically large text files, optional)
 lfsSizeExemptions: |
     testdata/largetext.txt